sillypantscoder/enchantedmilkshakes/README.md

 ### Sausage

 Sausages are a food item that can be crafted into hot dogs.
-Sausages are currently uncraftable.

 ### Sliced Bread